catarse/catarse/README.md

 * Follow this style guide: https://github.com/bbatsov/ruby-style-guide
 * Create one acceptance tests for each scenario of the feature you are trying to implement.
-* Create model and controller tests to keep 100% of code coverage at least in the new parts that you are writing.
+* Create model and controller tests to keep 100% of code coverage in the new parts you are writing.
-* Feel free to add specs to the code that is already in the repository without the proper coverage ;)
+* Feel free to add specs to committed code that lacks coverage ;)
-* Regard the existing tests for a style guide, we try to use implicit spec subjects and lazy evaluation as often as we can.
+* Let our tests serve as a style guide: we try to use implicit spec subjects and lazy evaluation wherever we can.

 ## Credits